base9-theme/base9/docs/design_decisions.md

 1. More than one purpose for one repo, harder to track issues and changes.
 2. README and other unrelated things will be in the repo.

-Decision: No
+Decision: Yes

-## Add variable in list form to enable themes.
+## Add variable in list form to enable more flexible theme.

+This is basically referring the "PROGRAMMABLE" mustache data variable.

 ### With this, vim theme would look like: